Alexz Johnson: 1997–2003: So Weird

 In the year 2000, a song performed by Johnson entitled "Everything (Feels Like New)" was featured in the Disney Channel Original Movie The Other Me, starring Andrew Lawrence.
 She promoted the project by performing a few verses in an impromptu a capella that aired on Disney Channel during her Express Yourself interview feature that was highly circulated during commercial breaks at the time.
 A low quality demo of the song leaked in full online.
 However, a full studio version of the song was never released.

 After the cancellation of So Weird, Johnson continued her interest in songwriting, co-writing with her brother Brendan Johnson.
 Several labels offered her contracts, but she held off, wanting more creative control and a hand in the songwriting.
 In 2001, Johnson teamed up with the production/songwriting team of Johnny Elkins and CJ Vanston.
 Her song "Transparent Lies", was recorded for a compilation album titled Fill Your Head.
 The album was compiled featuring several different artists with songs using certain words in order to help students with their SAT scores.
 Though it was initially released as a physical and digital compilation album, the physical is no longer in print, but a low quality digital copy can still be purchased for download from the original official website.
 Her work with Vanston and Elkins featured a more bubblegum pop sound than what she preferred and ended around 2003.
 Johnson continued to work with her brother Brendan recording their own music.
 These were the songs included on the demo CD sent to the executives of Instant Star with her audition tape.

 In 2019 in an interview with The So Weird Podcast, Johnson confirmed that her So Weird and Cold Squad co-star Belinda Metz played a key role in her landing the role of Jude Harrison in Instant Star.
+Select scenes from their original audition tape were released as part of the bonus features on the Instant Star, Season 1 DVD boxset.